 Pigeons will coo to express their availability to mate and as a form of warning to others if a predator is close by, they will make grunting noises to deter other pigeons from coming close to their nest and when they are in a state of distress.
 They will also stamp their feet and clap their wings loudly when taking off from the roost..

-Why are feral pigeons considered pests across the Reading area?
+Why are feral pigeons considered to be pests?

 Pigeons and doves are seen as pests through their relationship with mankind, we domesticated these birds as a source of food and although we no longer eat that these types of birds they are comfortable living alongside us and this is when the conflict arises.
 Feral pigeons will settle onto a balcony and build themselves a nest in a short space of time, and once the hen has laid her eggs they will not move away from the site.
 Time passes and people give the birds a chance to raise their young and move off in their own accord, but by then the pigeons have gotten themselves comfortable and they are in place for good.